What is Cluster API Add-on Provider for Fleet (CAAPF)?

 git push upstream ${RELEASE_TAG}

-This will trigger a release GitHub action that creates a release with CAAPF
+This will trigger a release GitHub action that creates a release with CAAPF components.

 - Wait for the update metadata workflow to pass successfully.